The only Local choice for Glass Wine Cellars and Custom Racking

 More about the 1/2″ glass versus Insulated or double pane–

 This truly frameless look can not be obtained using insulated glass.
 The dramatic increased aesthetic gained from using 1/2″ frameless glass, outweighs the minimal difference in insulating properties of the 3/4″ insulated glass.
 Disappearing seals can be added to the frameless doors if further insulation is desired.
-In 90% of the glass cellars we have installed, the clients opted not to use any seals.
-They have bee satisfied with the temperature control and do not want to obstruct the beauty.

 The Frameless Glass Enclosure can be installed using a clip installation that is shown below.
 Structural Clips were used at the finished floor of this Glass Wine Room.
 While the u-channel is exposed on the sides and top, it is minimal and still looks stunning.The wood of the wine cellar will eventually hide the exposed metal to create the desired seamless look.